revze/try-android-viper/README.md

 # try-android-viper
-The implementation of VIPER architecture in Android.
+The implementation of VIPER (View-Interactor-Presenter-Entity-Router) architecture in Android.

 ---